HelmholtzAI-Consultants-Munich/Echo2Pheno/README.md

 # Automatic Heart Features' Estimation from Transthoracic M-mode Echocardiography

 ## What is this?
 This repository provides an end to end framework for extracting features from M-mode echocardiography data.
-The framework can run on one or multiple echocardiograms and creates graphs of useful heart features as well as writing useful features to a csv file.
-The framework first uses a classification network to classify the echocardiogram into regions of good and bad classification quality.
-Next it uses these results to write features for only good-classified regions and show these good and bad regions in the graphs.
+The framework can run on one or multiple echocardiograms and creates graphs of various heart features as well as writing useful features to a csv file.
+The framework first uses a network to classify the echocardiogram into regions of good and bad classification quality.
+Then it uses a segmentation network to segment the left ventricle inner diameter (LVID) of the heart.
+For both tasks pre-trained networks are used.
+With the segmentation of the LVID we then extract the features such as the LVID in diastole and systole, the heart rate etc. The quality classification results are used to write only features from good-classified regions and show these good and bad regions in the graphs.
 The files in the directory can be explained as:

 * **quality_classification**: This includes all files needed to train and test a classification network to classify regions in an echocardiogram as belonging to good or bad acquisition quality regions.
 * **heart_segmentation**: This includes all files needed to train and test a segmentation network to classify each pixel in an image as belonging or not to the inner heart.
 The segmentation is then used to extract features, such as the Left Ventricle Inner Diameter (LVID) in diastole and systole, the heart rate etc.